Hello, I'm

 Raghavendra Meena

-A computational materials scientist exploring the frontiers of sustainable catalysis (of biomass) through density functional theory (DFT), ab initio molecular dynamics (AIMD), microkinetic modeling (MKM), metadynamics, and machine learning techniques at Wageningen University & Research.
+A computational materials scientist exploring the frontiers of sustainable catalysis through density functional theory, ab initio molecular dynamics, microkinetic modeling, metadynamics, and machine learning — at Wageningen University & Research.

 Raghavendra Meena